Enabling Confident Purchases on Amazon

 User Research

-Five qualitative interviews were conducted to better understand the factors shaping how users browse, evaluate, and ultimately decide what to purchase throughout the Amazon shopping journey.
+Five qualitative interviews were conducted to understand how users browse, evaluate, and decide what to purchase throughout the Amazon shopping journey.

 Research Goals:

-• Identify friction points during the shopping experience.
+• Identify friction points in the shopping experience.

 • Determine which product details most influence purchase decisions.